 Nearly finished CAD Concept.
 This was completed in 2011 - this project was 'extra curricular' and took the next year to complete the physical model.

-Graphics were critical in giving the sculpture texture, as well as pushing the theme of 'electronic integration - the concept therein had to appear highly technical.
+Graphics were critical in giving the sculpture texture: Beyond form we were pushing the theme of 'electronic integration' - the concept therein had to communicate this.

 You may also like